 Although all parties are required to attend (virtually at the moment), and an Employment Judge acts as a mediator, this is not a process where evidence is required or where there is a winner or loser.
 The idea is to achieve a mediated resolution of the dispute.
 Where there is an ongoing employment relationship, rebuilding that relationship after a contested Employment Tribunal hearing can be incredibly difficult.

 It follows from the above that mediation is very cost effective and, if you are able to achieve a mediated resolution, this will be substantially cheaper than progressing through a full Employment Tribunal claim.

 In addition, the Employment Tribunal are restricted as to what they can and cannot award at a Final Hearing.
 However, in Judicial Mediation, it is common that mediated resolutions include agreements as to Employer References, changes to terms and conditions of employment etc which would not (and sometimes could not) be included in an Employment Tribunal Judgment.

 If you agree to Judicial Mediation and it is unsuccessful (you can’t agree a resolution with the opposing party), you can still continue with your Employment Tribunal claim.
 You are not prevented from continuing with your claim because you have agreed to Judicial Mediation.
 The only way your Employment Tribunal claim would be brought to an end is if there was a mediated resolution to your dispute.
-Also, any matters discussed, or concessions made, at the Judicial Mediation cannot be referred to in the open proceedings.
+Also, any matters discussed or concessions made at the Judicial Mediation cannot be referred to in the Employment Tribunal proceedings.